 Town Planning staff note that the Appendices are actually being directly referenced by the policies and identified as development objectives that are to be met with general consistency, and that shall form the basis of development approvals, in order to conform.
 Unfortunately, the existing site-specific zoning did not adequately capture the types of performance standards suitable for rear laneway development.
 Further to the PJR's analyses, Town Planning staff recognize that if the intent of the 2016 site-specific zoning were to provide rear-loaded vehicle access, the front yard setback would have been reduced.
-Unfortunately, this was missed, but the lot geometry (notwithstanding the under-construction houses), was more than capable of dedicating adequate land for a rear laneway while still accommodating adequate private lot depth.
-In this case, the developer has specifically chosen not to provide for the rear lane, despite the property being capable of supporting one, which is quite unfortunate.
+Unfortunately, this was missed, but the lot geometry was more than capable of dedicating adequate land for a rear laneway while still accommodating adequate private lot depth.
+In this case, the developer has specifically chosen not to provide for the rear lane, despite the property being capable of supporting one.